Supreme Court of India: Court building architecture

-The foundation stone of the Supreme Court's building was laid on 29 October 1954 by Dr. Rajendra Prasad, the first President of India.
+The foundation stone of the Supreme Court's building was laid on 29 October 1954 by Rajendra Prasad, the first President of India.
 The main block of the building has been built on a triangular plot of 17 acres and has been designed in an Indo-British style by the chief architect Ganesh Bhikaji Deolalikar, the first Indian to head the Central Public Works Department.
+The design of scales of justice was to conform to this triangular site and according to Rajendra Prasad was the conception of justice for Indians.
 It has a 27.6 m high dome and a spacious colonnaded verandah.
 The court moved into the building in 1958.
 In 1979, two new wings – the East Wing and the West Wing – were added to the complex.
 1994 saw the last extension.